 Colours created using CMYK are mixed during the printing process, however, Pantone “spot” colours are created prior to the printing process.
 The Pantone PMS system is created using Base Ink colours and in addition to the standard bases, there are seven Basic Metallic inks, seven Basic Pastel inks and seven Basic Neon Inks.

-The Pantone “spot” colours are created from a combination of two, three or four of the Basic Ink colours and the Formula Guide shows the ink recipes (formulas) for printing the spot colours on the standard paper stock.
-The colour achieved will be affected if the paper, weight, base colour and finish differ from the Formula Guide but a simple check will establish which adjustments need to be made.
+The Pantone “spot” colours are created from a combination of two, three or four of the Basic Ink colours and the Formula Guide shows the ink recipes (formulas) for printing the spot colours on standard paper stock.
+The colour achieved will be affected if the paper, weight, base colour and finish differ from the Formula Guide, however, a simple visual check will establish which adjustments need to be made.

-The new PANTONE® SIMULATOR can show how a Pantone spot colour will appear on 28 different packaging materials taking the guesswork out of adjusting the colour.
+The new PANTONE® SIMULATOR displays how a Pantone spot colour will appear on 28 different packaging materials.
+Obviously, taking the guesswork out of adjusting the colour.

 Spot colours are also like paint in the way they are applied by the printer in a flat uniform layer before printing.
 Other printing methods, such as CMYK, use tiny halftone dots.
 This difference makes spot colours like Pantone more consistent.

-If you were going to paint a wall in your house purple, which would get a more consistent result buying a bucket of purple paint to paint the wall, or mixing a bucket of red and a bucket of blue as you went along?
+After all, if you were going to paint a wall in your house purple, which method would get a more consistent result?.
+Buying a bucket of purple paint to paint the wall, or mixing a bucket of red and a bucket of blue as you went along?

 Amazon, eBay making Pantone cheaper